 Would You Like to Discuss Your Real Estate Tax Strategy?

 The Internal Revenue Code (IRC) has historically authorized deductions as an allowance for the wear and tear of property used in a business or trade or for income, and the research to qualify for these benefit is commonly referred to as a cost segregation study.
+Investors often utilize accelerated depreciation in real estate to maximize tax benefits and improve cash flow.

 Tax law provides guidance on how to reclassify various assets to a shorter useful life.
 A Cost Segregation Study allows the taxpayer to take these deductions earlier in the life of the property rather than taking small deductions over a longer period of time.
 This tax strategy maximizes the time value of money rather than in the future, allowing them to invest in growing the real estate portfolio or their business.